ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

     - Doubles *burst heal* on: Foreign Fruit, Gnarled Woodsprite.
     - Doubles *speed and damage* on: Volcanic Egg.
     - *Lunar* equipment will not work with Beating Embryo by default.
+- Permafrost: "Chance to freeze enemies on hit."
 - Photon Jetpack: "No hands."
     - Provides flight while holding jump, using limited recharging fuel.
     - Diff. from RoR1: only provides flight after using all double jumps.